aivtic/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT307/lab1.md

 - **Testing Without a Password**: Explore methods to log in without knowing the password by manipulating the SQL query.

 ---
-Certainly!
-Here’s a table you can add to the lab document that summarizes key SQL injection techniques, their objectives, and example payloads.
-This will help students quickly reference the information during their lab exercises.

----